 Two strong hands grabbed onto Bud from behind, lifting him up as the beast groaned with unholy delight.
 Fumbling at his side, Bud couldn’t get to his pistol before the mummy leaned in and took a large bite out of his neck, tearing away a large gobbet of meat with a brutal ripping noise.
 Jennifer spun at the sound, pulling her pistol as she took a knee and aimed, watching as the toothless mummy used hardened ridges of bone to tear away sections of her partners neck with wild abandon, the semi wrapped leathery body now drenched in steaming red gore as Bud’s neck wound sprayed out.

 “J-Jennifer!
 Help me!”
 Bud begged, holding out an arm plaintively as the mummy took another bite from the opened wound, widening the throat injury.

-“Wait, what—” Bud began before Jennifer pulled the trigger, blasting a hole through Bud’s shoulder and into the chest of the mummy.
+“Wait, what-” Bud began before Jennifer pulled the trigger, blasting a hole through Bud’s shoulder and into the chest of the mummy.
 Bud screamed as he fell to the ground, the mummy slumping back from the lack of a sternum it now had to deal with.
-Two more resounding booms from her pistol severed the mummy’s arms, while a third finally splintered the beast’s skull into rotting shards.
+Two more resounding booms from her pistol severed the mummy’s arms, while a third finally splintered the beast’s skull into rotten shards.

 “But why?”
 Bud asked through gritted teeth.

-“You utter, heartless bitc-” Bud growled before the blast from the pistol blew off the upper portion of his skull, sending him reeling back to land in a puddle of his own fluids, partially atop the remains of the mummy.
+“You utterly heartless bitc-” Bud growled before the blast from the pistol blew off the upper portion of his skull, sending him reeling back to land in a puddle of his own fluids, partially atop the remains of the mummy.